DavidWaters-Dev/ContentMigrate/README.md

 4. Configure content folder, media folder, frontmatter keys, and optional selector/prompt.
 5. Run migration.
 Files will be written to your project (e.g., `content/...`, `public/images/...`).
 6. Converted pages are tracked in LocalStorage and marked with a badge in the list.
+7. Visit `/jobs` to view your queued/completed migration jobs and details.

 ## Production